-The CSU aims for bold increases in enrollment to meet student demand for a CSU education and the needs of California's future workforce.
-The CSU plans to increase resident enrollment by 9,434 full-time equivalent students (FTES).
-Using the marginal cost rate, which is the cost of education per FTES, the funding required to support 9,434 new resident FTES in 2022-23 is $129.9 million.
+The CSU aims for steady and strategic increases in enrollment to meet student demand for a CSU education and to ensure a solid foundation for California's economy with a well-educated, degree-holding workforce.
+Aligned with the state's expectations in the multiyear compact, the CSU plans to increase resident undergraduate enrollment by one percent or 3,434 full-time equivalent students (FTES) for 2023-24.
+Using the marginal cost rate, which is the cost of education per FTES, the funding required to support these new students is $50.6 million.

-It is the CSU's intent to place new enrollment strategically at campuses that are experiencing significant prospective student demand and can expand more seats in academic programs that are vital to reducing current and prospective workforce shortages.
+As was done in 2022-23, it is the CSU's intent to place new enrollment strategically at campuses that are experiencing significant prospective student demand and can expand more seats in academic programs that support high-demand career fields in California.

 In 2015, the Public Policy Institute of California (PPIC) concluded that the state would fall about 1.1 million college graduates short of economic demand by 2030.
-Of the 1.1 million degree gap, the PPIC calculated the CSU will need to graduate an additional 480,000 students to meet its share of the gap.
-The CSU is on track to partially meet workforce demand by increasing access and completion outcomes through Graduation Initiative 2025.
-But the other half of the equation necessary to shrink the gap is a funded enrollment increase of three to five percent per year over the next decade to meet increasing student demand for a CSU education and California's future workforce needs.
+Of the 1.1 million-degree gap, the PPIC calculated the CSU would need to graduate an additional 480,000 students to meet its share of the state’s need.
+The CSU’s commitment to Graduation Initiative 2025 will help meet workforce demand by increasing access and completion outcomes, but the other part of the equation necessary to shrink the gap is funded enrollment increases each year over the next several years.
+The multiyear compact includes a commitment by the CSU to grow resident undergraduate enrollment by one percent each year so that by 2026-27 CSU’s enrollment will grow by approximately 14,000 FTES.